dialpad/dialtone-combinator/README.md

+# ⚠️ This repository is now part of a monorepo

+This repository has been deprecated and the files have been moved to [Dialtone monorepo](https://github.com/dialpad/dialtone/tree/staging/packages/dialtone-combinator) on Feb.
+27th, 2024.

 # Dialtone Combinator

 Dialtone Combinator is a component that provides an interface for users to interact with Dialtone Vue components.